nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     *{More to be added}*

-**Use Case: Add grades to CAP5BUDDY**
+**Use Case: Add assignment to CAP5BUDDY**

   **MSS**
-  1. User requests to add grade to CAP5BUDDY.
+  1. User requests to add an assignment to a module in CAP5BUDDY.
-  2. CAP5BUDDY retrieves current grades.
+  2. CAP5BUDDY retrieves module from module list.
-  3. CAP5BUDDY saves new grade with previous grades.
+  3. CAP5BUDDY creates and adds assignment to the gradetracker in the module retrieved.
+  4. CAP5BUDDY updates module in module list.
+  5. CAP5BUDDY displays success message.

      Use case ends.

   **Extensions**

+* 2a.
+The module to add to is invalid.

+    * CAP5BUDDY displays an error message.

+      Use case ends.

   * 3a.
 The given grade is invalid.